garciadelcastillo/dll-bundle/README.md

 A test in how to bundle referenced assemblies into a single DLL

 ## BUNDLING MULTIPLE DLLs IN A VS PROJECT
 Can't be done natively (?).
 There is a tool/NuGet Package called `ILMerge` that allows you to do it.
-Tried installing it and config using docs in github repo [^1], didn't quite nail it 😭.
-Applied [^2]: install the `ILMerge-Task` package, and it will take care of automatically merging everything together.
+Tried installing it and config using docs in github repo[^1], didn't quite nail it 😭.
+Applied a task tool[^2]: install the `ILMerge-Task` package, and it will take care of automatically merging everything together.
 Order can be customized with a `txt` file.

 Made two projects: a `dll-bundling` with the above, and a console application `dll-bundling-test` that reads the manually referenced bundled `dll` and invokes a method with dependencies in the attached libraries.